AlidotSal/Odysea/README.md

 ## Development

 Before you start you need to build the project using `npm run build`.
-Then install the Solid Graph dependencies via `npm install`.
+Then install the Odysea dependencies via `npm install`.

 If you want to contribute or develop custom features the easiest way is to start the dev server: